carbon-design-system/design-system-website/src/content/components/file-uploader/style.md

 ## Structure
 The width of an uploaded file varies based on the content and layout of a design.
-Refer to the [Button]() guidelines for styling and usage of the 'Add files' button.
+Refer to the [Button](/components/button) guidelines for styling and usage of the “Add files” button.

 | PROPERTY               | PX | REM   |
 |------------------------|----|-------|